China official discourages linking U.S. trade moves to North Korea issue

 The U.S. and China will expand trade in beef and chicken and increase access for financial firms, U.S. Commerce Secretary Wilbur Ross said on Thursday, in the first tangible results of trade talks that began last month.

-U.S. President Donald Trump had previously urged China to do more to rein in the actions of the North in exchange for favorable trade policies.
+U.S. President Donald Trump had previously urged China to do more to rein in the actions of the North in exchange for favourable trade policies.

 (Reporting by Kevin Yao; Writing by Philip Wen; Editing by Simon Cameron-Moore)